Therapist Notes In Mental Health Psychotherapy

-Many people find themselves feeling intimated or confused about counseling.
+Many people find themselves feeling intimidated or confused about counseling.
 You might notice that your therapist uses a notepad or note-taking device during counseling.
-The use of notes by a therapist during a session may be regarded with questions, uncertainty or a degree of skepticism.
+The use of therapist notes during a session may be regarded with questions, uncertainty or a degree of skepticism.

 Some patients could feel comfortable with note-taking.
 Others might feel uncomfortable or worried that clinical notes are a form of judgment or disapproval from their counselor.
 Some people might feel uncomfortable knowing their counselor is using a discreet note to keep track of their progress in-session.